heyl18/heyl18.github.io/_pages/cv.md

 **Fundamental Industry Training Center, Tsinghua University Oct.
 2019 – May.
 2020**\
 **Automatic Delivery robot**
-* Built a robot that can automatically deliver goods indoors based on Arduino and Raspberry Pi; implemented basic visual algorithms (Hough Transform) for indoor localization
+* Built a robot that can automatically deliver goods indoors based on Arduino and Raspberry Pi; implemented basic visual algorithms with OpenCV for indoor localization
 * Participated in Beijing University Student Engineering Ability Competition for 2019; won the first prize and the best design award

 Selected Projects